-The sleeve gastrectomy – often called the sleeve – is a weight loss surgery performed by removing approximately 80 percent of the stomach through small incisions.
+The sleeve gastrectomy – often called the sleeve or gastric sleeve – is a weight loss surgery performed by removing approximately 80 percent of the stomach through small incisions.
 The remaining stomach is a tubular pouch that resembles a banana.

 The sleeve gastrectomy is performed using a minimally invasive technique, with several small incisions and a long camera.
 The stomach is mobilized and the surgeon uses a surgical stapler to remove 80% of the stomach, leaving a small remaining pouch.